-Pursuant to section 3A of the International Obligations (Economic and Ancillary Measures) Act, Chapter 16 (IOEAMA), licensees and registrants of the Securities Commission of The Bahamas ("the Commission") are hereby informed that on 26 May 2022, the Security Council extended the sanctions regime imposed on South Sudan, including the arms embargo, travel ban and financial measures for one year.
+Pursuant to section 3A of the International Obligations (Economic and Ancillary Measures) Act, Chapter 16 (IOEAMA), licensees and registrants of the Securities Commission of The Bahamas ("the Commission") are hereby informed that on 30 May 2023, the Security Council extended the sanctions regime imposed on South Sudan, including the arms embargo, travel ban and asset freeze for one year.

-By the adoption of Resolution 2633 (2022) the Security Council extended the measures on arms imposed by Resolution 2428 (2018), which directs all Member States to prevent the direct or indirect supply, sale or transfer of arms to the territory of South Sudan, and extended the travel and financial measures put in place by Resolution 2206 (2015), which requires all Member States to take measures to freeze the financial assets of designated individuals and prevent their entry into or transit through their territories until 31 May 2023.
+By the adoption of resolution 2683 (2023) the Security Council extended the measures on arms imposed by resolution 2428 (2018), which directs all Member States to prevent the direct or indirect supply, sale or transfer of arms to the territory of South Sudan, and extended the travel and financial measures put in place by resolution 2206 (2015), which requires all Member States to take measures to freeze the financial assets of designated individuals and prevent their entry into or transit through their territories until 31 May 2024.